 0.0.0.0/0 to allow all Internet access.
 Alternatively, delete this rule before formally activating the instance.

-Select Namespace in the left sidebar.
-On the "Namespace" page displayed, click "Create".
+- Select Namespace in the left sidebar.
+On the "Namespace" page that appears, click "Create".

 Namespaces are used to manage image repositories in the instance.
 They do not directly store container images, but can map to teams, product projects, or other custom layers in an enterprise.

-In the "Create a Namespace" window, configure the namespace information and click OK.
-See the figure below.
+- In the "Create a Namespace" window, configure the namespace information and click OK, as shown in the figure below.

-Click Create.
-In the "Create an Image Repository" window, configure the image repository information and click OK.
-See the figure below.
+- Click Create.
+In the "Create an Image Repository" window, configure the image repository information and click OK, as shown in the figure below.